indykite/terraform-provider-indykite/README.md

 ## Example

-You can find Terraform examples in our [Provider documentation](https://registry.terraform.io/providers/indykite/indykite/latest/docs).
+You can find Terraform examples for all the configurations in our [Provider documentation](https://registry.terraform.io/providers/indykite/indykite/latest/docs).
 A complete script example is available [test.tf](tests/provider/test.tf).

 ## Provider development